schaadbridge/cs283-f24-assignments/GeckoGame/README.md

 ![image](https://github.com/user-attachments/assets/7f6446f0-5fd8-472b-abc7-9382f40b7c91)

-Using the above indexing of scenes in build, start from the scene: Final_StartScreen.unity.
+Using the above indexing of scenes in build, start from the scene: StartScreen.unity.

 You can play the scenes individually, but the color customization will not save between scenes and navigation between scenes will be different.